OK

 When do I purchase an exam?

 After you create a profile, you will be asked if you would like to purchase the examination.
-You are not forced to choose at that moment.
-You can come back later to make your purchase when ready.
+You can purchase it now or come back later to make your purchase when you are ready.

 I am unable to complete my purchase of the Food Managers Certification exam.
 Why not?